-Finally, Matthews had a long-standing beef with the Ross family; she claimed that she was owed money from the saloon that had not been repaid.
+Finally, Matthews had a long-standing issue with the Ross family.
+She claimed that she was owed money from the saloon, and had been demanding payment.

 On the night of December 30, Ross said that he finished up at the bar mid evening, and then caught a tram home, where he was seen by several witnesses.
-He subsequently returned to the city for a drink, before returning home again around 11.30 pm.
+He subsequently returned to the city for a drink, before going home again, around 11.30 pm.

-From the beginning of the investigation he never changed his story; he had seen Alma Tirtschke walk past his saloon on the day she disappeared, and that was the only time he had ever seen her.
+From the beginning of the investigation he never changed his story.
+He had seen Alma Tirtschke walk past his saloon on the day she disappeared, that was the only time he had ever seen her.

-The Prosecution, lead by Hugh Macindoe, laid out the Crown's evidence; Ross' past, the proximity of his bar to the location of the body, the forensic evidence and then the testimony of the witnesses.
+The prosecution, lead by Hugh Macindoe, laid out the Crown's evidence; Ross' past, the proximity of his bar to the location of the body, the forensic evidence and the testimony of the witnesses.

 In their turn, Ross' lawyers pointed out the flaws and inconsistencies in each element.

 When Ross was called to the stand his gruff, coarse speech and manner almost certainly harmed his case.
 He looked, and sounded, as the prosecution had described him; a rough, angry thug.

 The arguments from the two lawyers took five days, and the jury only one day to find Colin Ross guilty.

 He was sentenced to death, then still a legal punishment in Victoria.
 Ross was taken away in shock, while his lawyers turned their attention to an appeal.